 When to go to Ireland

 The shoulder seasons are the best time to visit Ireland.
 April to May and September to October is the best time to visit this beautiful country.
 Our first trip was in April, the second in May, and both were lovely overall.
 In the shoulder season, prices are more reasonable, and space is less of an issue.
-Crowds will be smaller.
+The crowds will be smaller.
 In the fall, the colors can be spectacular.
 Both shoulder seasons can be chilly, so plan for layers.

 Summer is warmer and has less rain.
 The one advantage of summer is the long 18 hour days.
-You can truly make every evening moment count.
+You can genuinely make every evening moment count.
 The crowds can be an issue as that is when most tourists go.

 Winter is rainy with very short days.
 The temps rarely go to freezing; snow is infrequent.
 There are often fireplaces in pubs, and you see them well used in the winter.

 Ireland is known for rain, and that is a simple fact.
 It isn’t the Emerald Isle for no reason.
 Plan for it year-round.
 The lowest rain month is May.

 - Summer 54-74 °F (16-20 °C)